VEZY/Biomass_evaluation_LiDAR/README.md

 <img src="./2-results/2-plots/step_5_visualisation_2d.png" width="500" alt="3D reconstruction of a branch and a tree" />

 *Figure 1.
-Co-registered LiDAR point-cloud (left panels) and 3D reconstruction using the structural model (right panels) of a sampled branch (top panels) and a whole tree (bottom panels).
-Note that the 3D reconstruction was done at the segment level, which implies that the trunk base has only one segment.*
+Co-registered LiDAR point-cloud (left panels) and 3D reconstruction using the structural model (right panels) of a sampled branch (top panels) and a whole tree (bottom panels).*

 ## Project steps